niliusha123/Margin-based-Softmax/README.md

 If you find some problems, please correct me and contact me at any time

-Add the promve of easy_margin part of ArcFace in the codes, and the codes comes from https://github.com/ronghuaiyang/arcface-pytorch.
+Add the prove of easy_margin part of ArcFace in the codes, and the codes comes from https://github.com/ronghuaiyang/arcface-pytorch.
 If you have any questions, feel free to communicate with me.
 There may be a problem with my certificate.
 Please correct it at any time.

 # notice
 1. This sphereface2 is relization by myself, so, it could just for reference, if the official implementation is public, everybody could remind me.